tayoogunbiyi/clippy/README.md

 ### To do

 - Add loading screen
-- Unit tests with spectron
+- Integration and Unit tests with spectron, jest.

 ### Installation